leandrodeobarbosa/leandrodeobarbosa/README.md

 I focus on infrastructure automation, CI/CD, and cloud-native architectures, working to reduce the cognitive load of engineering teams by building **Paved Roads**.

-I currently use **[devopsfera-labs](https://github.com/devopsfera-labs)** as my personal engineering sandbox, where I research, prototype, and build solutions focused on Developer Experience (DX), Platform Engineering, and immutable infrastructure.
+I currently use **[DevOpsFera Labs](https://github.com/devopsfera-labs)** as my personal engineering sandbox, where I research, prototype, and build solutions focused on Developer Experience (DX), Platform Engineering, and immutable infrastructure.
 Using technologies such as AWS, Terraform, and Kubernetes, I design standardized, reliable, and easy-to-operate environments that reflect real-world cloud-native engineering practices.

 ---

 ## Labs & Engineering

 **FlowDX** is the core project of my **Platform Engineering** journey.
-Hosted at **devopsfera-labs**, it serves as a sandbox for:
+Hosted at **DevOpsfera Labs**, it serves as a sandbox for:

 *   **Self-Service Provisioning:** Abstracting AWS complexity through Terraform modules.
 *   **Hub-and-Spoke Architecture:** Centralizing governance and CI/CD pipelines across multiple repositories.